zhiweil/ansible-playground/README.md

 # Ansible Playground
 This project spins up a docker-compose environments which allows you to run Ansible playbooks without worring about setting up any VM.
-SSH is also setup between Ansible master and remote nodes.
+SSH is also setup between Ansible control node and managed nodes.

 ## Prerequesite
 Install the following tools before running the examples in this repository.
 You may also need to install some dependecies before installing these tools.